symfony/symfony-docs/quick_tour/the_big_picture.rst

 Downloading Symfony
 -------------------

-First, make sure you've installed `Composer`_ and have PHP 7.1.3 or higher.
+First, make sure you have installed `Composer`_ and have PHP 7.1.3 or higher.

 Ready?
 In a terminal, run: